Skip to content

 Step 7: Flash to FPGA (Optional)

-# Flash the generated firmware directly
+# Flash the generated bitstream (after Vivado synthesis completes)

 🎛️ Interactive TUI Mode